dan-mirescu/SpeechRecognizer/README.md

 # How to use the application?
 Requirements: Google account and Google cloud project with billing enabled

+Download the application from the Releases section on Github.

 Before opening the application, you need to configure the Google Speech-To-Text service.
 This will be a one-time operation as your service credentials will be saved in your user profile folder.

 - Go to https://cloud.google.com/speech-to-text/docs/before-you-begin and follow the steps until “Set your authentication environment variable”.
 At this point you should have a JSON file containing the necessary service credentials.